DocumentationRecipesReferenceGraphQLChangelog

 How can I get the list of assets that were labeled today?

-In the Kili interface, from the project queue page or from the explore view, click Add filter > Date > Today.
+In the Kili interface, from the asset queue or from the explore view, click Add filter > Date > Today.

 When you apply the filter, the asset queue displays only the assets that were labeled today (autosave labels are not taken into account).